scilab/scilab/scilab/README_Windows.txt

  Note that these documents are not uptodate.

 ******************************************************************************
-VI - SOME IMPORTANT FILES AND DIRECTORIES
+V - SOME IMPORTANT FILES AND DIRECTORIES
 ******************************************************************************

  scilab.star: startup file for Scilab instructions in this file